 University Theatre’s Wavy Facade

 When the theatre opened in 1949, it was one of the first large post-war movie houses built by Famous Players Limited.
 Designed by architect Eric Wilfrid Hounsom, the theatre featured Art Moderne influences with a gently curved-cut limestone facade towering 10.6 m or 35 ft high.
 It had a split marquee, ticket booth, glass doors and a two-storey black granite framed window naturally lit the interior stairway.
-The beautiful theatre had one of the largest screens in the city, a balcony and over 1,300 plush seats.
+University Theatre had one of the largest screens in the city, a balcony and over 1,300 plush seats.